lbeique/How-To-Setup-a-Minecraft-Server/docs/Server Initialization.md

 ## Running the Server

 1. Now that we have the port number recorded, we return to the command prompt app.
-To run the server, simply repeat steps 2 and 3 from [Starting the Server](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/Server%20Initialization/#starting-the-server).
+To run the server, simply repeat the steps from [Starting the Server](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/Server%20Initialization/#starting-the-server).
 If you get a Windows Security Alert, simply Allow access to Private networks, such as my home or work network.

     ![Minecraft Task](../assets/images/server/Task1.22.png)